theguega/neural-mpc/report/main.typ

 = Future Work

-This work establishes a baseline for behavior cloning of MPC on a 3-DOF manipulator.
-There are several promising directions which remain for future research.
+This work establishes a foundation for behavior cloning of MPC on 3-DOF manipulators, which can be extended in several directions.
+Firstly, the scalability of the approach should be evaluated on robotic manipulators with higher degrees of freedom (e.g., 6-DOF).
+This is to assess how the method handles increased state and action space dimensionality.
+Second, to advance towards real-world deployment, the methodology should be extended to handle more complex control scenarios.
+It could be interesting to investigate the cloning of a non-linear MPC which is capable of handling dynamic obstacles and scenarios.

+From a methodological perspective, exploring advanced neural network architectures represents a promising direction.

+Specifically, like Transformers or Legendre Memory Units (LMUs) @NEURIPS2019_952285b9 may better
 - improving
 - extandable to more degree of freedom ?
 6-DOF ?
 - more complex controller (Non linear MPC for real-life scenarios)